11ty/11ty-website/docs/languages.md

 ## Overriding the Template Language

+{% addedin "0.2.14" %}

-_(New in Eleventy `v0.2.14`)_ There are a couple of different ways you can tell Eleventy how you want to process a file:
+There are a couple of different ways you can tell Eleventy how you want to process a file:

 1. The file extension (importantly, this is also used to find files to process).
 2. [Configuration options](/docs/config/):